Echo (Trapt song): Music video

 The video starts with members of the band plugging in their equipment.
 It then cuts to Chris Taylor Brown (singer) and a topless woman, who is lying face down, atop of a bed.
 The video goes back and forth between Brown and the woman lying in bed and images of the woman appearing on the bedding.
 Then goes into flashbacks of Brown and a girlfriend (played by Michelle Trachtenberg) having sex and having fun with friends at a party.
 The video comes to its end when Brown puts down his guitar mid-song and runs to find the girlfriend.
 As he is running, he sees more memories of her in beams of light.
 It ends when Brown says goodbye to her through a fence and walks away leaving her alone.

-The music video was filmed in the mansion at 2218 S Harvard Blvd in Los Angeles, a location frequently used for movies / TV / music videos.
+The music video was filmed in the mansion at 2218 S Harvard Blvd in Los Angeles, a location frequently used for movies, television shows, and music videos.